History of the Tennessee Titans: 2016–2021: Six straight winning seasons

 The 2016 season was Mike Mularkey's first full season as head coach.
 Leading up to week 16, the Titans were tied with the Texans atop the AFC South at 8–6, with the Colts one game behind at 7–7.
 The Titans had lost to the Texans in week 4, and were scheduled to play them again in week 17.
 With the Titans thus unable to win a potential head-to-head tiebreaker with the Texans, mathematically unable to even tie the Texans in divisional record, and having already lost twice to the Colts, the Titans were not going to win the South on tiebreakers.
 The only chance for the Titans to win the division was to finish with a better record than the Texans and Colts.
 However, with the hapless 2–12 Jaguars on tap for the Titans in week 16, it seemed as though a dramatic week 17 "win-and-in" bout against the Texans was a real possibility for the Titans.
 However, the Titans lost to the Jaguars 38–17, as Mariota suffered a broken fibula in the third quarter, ending his season.
 The Texans hung on to beat the Bengals 12–10 later that day on "SNF," as Bengals kicker Randy Bullock missed a potential go-ahead 43-yard field goal with 5 seconds left in the game.
 The Texans thus clinched the AFC South title (the Colts had also lost earlier that day to the Raiders), rendering the Titans' week 17 game (which they nonetheless won) meaningless for their playoff hopes.
 The Titans finished the season 9–7, the same record as the Texans, losing the tiebreaker due to record against divisional opponents, by three games (the Titans were 2–4, the Texans were 5–1).

 The 2017 season was Mike Mularkey's second full season as the Titans' head coach.
 In Week 17, the team defeated the Jacksonville Jaguars 15–10 to clinch one of the AFC wild card slots for the playoffs.
 It marked the franchise's first playoff berth since 2008.
-In the Wild Card Round, the Titans traveled to Arrowhead Stadium to face the Chiefs.
+In the wild-card round, the Titans traveled to Arrowhead Stadium to face the Chiefs.
 The Titans looked outmatched in the first half, after which they trailed 21–3.
 However, the Titans ended up staging a second-half-comeback, storming back to win 22–21.
-The playoff run ended in the Divisional Round, with a 35–14 loss to the AFC #1 seed and eventual super bowl participant Patriots.
-Despite another 9–7 record & a playoff appearance, this was Mike Mularkey's final season as head coach, with Mularkey and team brass mutually agreeing to part ways after losing 35–14 in the Divisional Round against the New England Patriots.
+The playoff run ended in the divisional round, with a 35–14 loss to the AFC No. 1 seed and eventual super bowl participant Patriots.
+Despite another 9–7 record & a playoff appearance, this was Mike Mularkey's final season as head coach, with Mularkey and team brass mutually agreeing to part ways after losing 35–14 in the divisional round against the New England Patriots.